tnguyen91/anime-recommendation/README.md

 # Anime Recommendation System (RBM + PyTorch)

-A collaborative filtering recommendation system that uses a **Restricted Boltzmann Machine (RBM)** to suggest anime based on user preferences.
-The model is trained using implicit feedback (liked anime), accelerated on GPU with PyTorch.
+An anime recommendation system that uses a **Restricted Boltzmann Machine (RBM)** for collaborative filtering.
+The system provides personalized anime recommendations based on user preferences, and includes a web interface built with react and a rest api using flask.

 ---